-Cash on hand at June 30, 2016 was \$447,912.
-The carrying amount of the University's deposits not with the State Treasurer was \$38,110,721 and the bank balance was \$57,590,519.
+Cash on hand at June 30, 2017 was \$448,885.
+The carrying amount of the University's deposits not with the State Treasurer reported as cash on the Statement of Net Position was \$6,204,432, and the bank balance was \$6,307,408.
 Custodial credit risk is the risk that in the event of a bank failure, the University's deposits may not be returned to it.
-The University follows the Cash Management Plan (Plan)

-approved by the North Carolina Office of the State Controller.
+The University follows the Cash Management Plan (Plan) approved by the North Carolina Office of the State Controller.
 As provided by the Plan, imprest checking accounts are established with outside banks when considered effective in meeting management objectives.
 All imprest checking accounts are authorized by the University Treasurer and are limited to the minimum amount needed for sanctioned purposes.
 In addition, pursuant to G.S.
 116-36(e), the University invests certain endowment funds with outside bank accounts.
 The University does not have a deposit policy for custodial credit risk.
-As of June 30, 2016, the University's bank balance exposed to custodial credit risk (amounts that are uninsured and uncollateralized) was \$56,160,921.
+As of June 30, 2017, the University's bank balance exposed to custodial credit risk (amounts that are uninsured and uncollateralized) was \$5,453,566.

-B. Investments - The University is authorized by The University of North Carolina Board of Governors pursuant to G.S.
+B. Investments - The University is authorized by the University of North Carolina Board of Governors pursuant to G.S.
 116-36.2 and Section 600.2.4 of the Policy Manual of the University of North Carolina to invest its special funds and funds received for services rendered by health care professionals in the same manner as the State Treasurer is required to invest, as discussed below.

-Additionally, the University has also been delegated authority by the President of The University of North Carolina pursuant to G.S.
+Additionally, the University has also been delegated authority by the President of the University of North Carolina pursuant to G.S.
 116-36.1 and Section 600.2.4.1 of the Policy Manual of the University of North Carolina to invest its trust funds in the same manner as the State Treasurer is required to invest, as discussed below.